-To start with, use the reverse-chronological layout to highlight your strengths and to show your top achievements.
+To start with, use the reverse-chronological layout to highlight your business development strengths and to show your top achievements.
 Make sure you use clear and legible fonts and headings, allowing plenty of white spaces to create an enjoyable reading experience for the recruiter.

 Attention to detail and accuracy are two fundamental skills that employers would expect from professionals like you: please avoid typos or any other kind of mistake in your resume, they are sometimes lethal!

 Last, but not least: save your resume as a .pdf.
 Unfortunately, Microsoft Word is not the best software when it comes down to keeping your layout intact!

 You definitely know what a pitch is, so sit down and relax, because we need you at your best right now: in fact, the recruiter will have a quick look at this section and will determine whether you deserve a second look or not: this is your chance, and we don’t want you to blow it!

 Simply, this section answers that question you’ll definitely be asked at the interview: Tell me about yourself.

 If you want to start landing more interviews now, follow these tips:

 Highlight your top selling points that specifically fit the job description.

 Showcase your best achievements and be proud of them!